spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/company-account-feature-walkthrough/company-account-feature-walkthrough.md

 </div>

-The following schema illustrates relations between modules in of the business on behalf functionality:
+The following schema illustrates relations between modules of the business on behalf functionality:

 <div class="width-100">